May 20, 2015 by Charles Benayon

 Besides the stigma of workplace bullying, many employees are hesitant to report it to their HR departments because they might be concerned of the repercussions, or of being labelled a whistleblower, or of their perpetrator, particularly when their manager is involved, making things even worse for them at work.

 Although we are more likely to laugh off an insult or comment at work or to treat it as a personality trait (particularly when a boss or manager is verbally offensive to you at work) but the fact is, it is bullying and it won’t stop until you do something about it.
 It seems there is a very fine line between a strong management style and bullying, but if you are feeling repeatedly mistreated, then chances are you are being bullied.

 Employers often treat bullying and harassment as one and the same, however they are different: workplace bullying is repeated, unreasonable and unwelcome behaviour directed towards an employee or group of employees that creates a risk to health and safety.
+Sometimes you just simply have to grab evidence for people to believe in you, try talking with your boss about installing video monitoring in the building.
 Workplace harassment is unwanted behaviour that offends, humiliates or intimidates a person, and targets them on the basis of a characteristic such as gender, race or ethnicity.

 I have found that in most cases employees know when they are in a bullying situation, but what they don’t know is what to do about it that is safe and effective.
 I have outlined below a few approaches to reduce workplace bullying at your organization:

 1.Create a protective environment for employees that will foster positive and respectful relationships.

 2.Employees need to feel safe at work.
 Develop an internal anti-bullying workshop to create awareness of the issue, teach people social and emotional skills, post applicable company policies in visible areas, and develop team-building exercises.